Enquire About This Tour Code BXPA1 Southern Cross

 Covering the greatest area of South America, the Amazon Jungle is a must see part of your trip.
 If you wish to take part in this excursion, please inform your reservations consultant at the time of booking as this excursion has to be arranged in advance.

 You will take a quick flight from Cuzco, deep in to the jungle to Puerto Maldonado where you will board canoes to take you further in to the canopy.
 Checking in to your jungle hut, it is not long before you are out exploring the trails with a trained guide.
 Your guide will help you identify some species endemic to the jungle with Peru's Amazon Jungle being home to some of the most diverse wildlife.
 You will journey out to Monkey Island where monkeys are rescued and rehabilitated, cared for by the jungle lodge.
-You will also have a chance to swim in lakes nearby and fish for piranhas.
+You will also have a chance to swim in nearby lakes.

 Optional Excursions: Amazon Jungle excursion – US$699 or equivalent in your currency (must be booked in advance)